laravel/docs/blade.md

 <a name="inline-components"></a>
 ### Inline Components

 For very small components, it may feel cumbersome to manage both the component class and the component's view template.
-For this reason, you may simply return a string from the component's `render` method:
+For this reason, you may simply return the component's markup directly from the `render` method:

     /**
      * Get the view / contents that represent the component.